WAIVER OF LIABILITY

 - As per our Inclusivity Statement, players should register and play in the way that most closely aligns with their gender identity,

-- A team can start play with 4 players (1 woman minimum).
+- A team can start play with 4 players (1 gender minority minimum).

 - A team may pick up a maximum of 2 players from another PSL team in the league to avoid forfeit.